MaryCerasa/wdi-project-4/README.md

 ## Overview

-**You’ve come a long way, and it's time to show it.** This will be your most advanced project to date.
+**You’ve come a long way
+, and it's time to show it.** This will be your most advanced project to date.
 It is __IMPORTANT__ to note that when we say _advanced_, the project doesn't necessarily need to have lots more functionality.

 **Remember:** simple code is stable code, so always favour refactoring and bug fixing over adding more functionality.